 Back to top

-Overall, the Board considers the performance of each Director to be effective and concluded that both the Board and its Committees continue to provide effective leadership and exert the required levels of governance and control.
-The shareholders should therefore support their re-election or re-appointment (as applicable) to the Board at the AGM in May.
+As a result of the evaluation, the Board considers the performance of each Director to be effective and concluded that both the Board and its Committees continue to provide effective leadership and exert the required levels of governance and control.
+The Shareholders should therefore support their re-election to the Board at the AGM in May.
 The Board will continue to review its procedures, effectiveness and development.

 Back to top

-The Group recognises the importance of maintaining regular dialogue with its shareholders.
-The Group Chief Executive and Group Chief Financial Officer lead a regular programme of meetings and presentations with analysts and investors, including presentations following the publication of the Company’s full and half year results.
-This programme maintains a continuous two-way dialogue between the Company and shareholders, and helps to ensure that the Board is aware of shareholders’ views on a timely basis.
+The Group recognises the importance of an ongoing relationship with its Shareholders and fully supports the principles encouraging dialogue between companies and their Shareholders in the Code.
+The Group Chief Executive and Group Chief Financial Officer have primary responsibility for investor relations and lead a regular programme of meetings and presentations with analysts and investors.
+This includes presentations following the publication of the Company’s full and half year results.
+This programme maintains a continuous two-way dialogue between the Company and Shareholders, and helps to ensure that the Board is aware of Shareholders’ views on a timely basis.
 The Board also normally receives feedback twice each year from its corporate brokers on investors’ and the market’s perceptions of the Company.
-The Chairman and the Senior Independent Director are also available to meet shareholders if so required.
-The Company has enjoyed and is appreciative of the significant shareholder support that it has enjoyed in recent years in relation to the Group’s remuneration policy, The Company continues to welcome shareholder views with regard to the Group’s Remuneration Policy and the Remuneration Committee gives due consideration to such views when raised.
-Details of the Company’s response to any shareholder views raised would be included in the relevant year’s Remuneration Report.
+The Chairman and the Senior Independent Director are also available to meet Shareholders if so required.
+The Company has enjoyed and is appreciative of the significant Shareholder support that it has had in recent years in relation to the Group’s remuneration policy and continues to welcome Shareholder views with regard to the Group’s Remuneration Policy.
+Details of the Company’s response to any Shareholder views raised would be included in the relevant year’s Remuneration Report.

-The AGM provides the Board with a valuable opportunity to communicate with private shareholders and is generally attended by all of the Directors.
+The AGM provides the Board with a valuable opportunity to communicate with private Shareholders and is generally attended by all of the Directors.
 Shareholders are given the opportunity to ask questions before and during the meeting and to meet Directors following the conclusion of the formal part of the meeting.
 In accordance with the Code, the level and manner of voting of proxies lodged on each resolution at the AGM is declared at the meeting and published on the Company’s website.
-The Directors aim to give as much notice of the AGM and other general meetings as possible, which is at least 20 working days before the AGM and at least 14 working days before other general meetings in accordance with the UK Corporate Governance Code.
+The notice of the AGM is sent out at least 20 working days before the meeting and at least 14 working days notice is given before other general meetings in accordance with the UK Corporate Governance Code.

 Back to top